email@example.com or (757) 220-6140

 Cell Phone Recycling - Verizon, Office Depot, Staples and Avalon.

-Computer and Electronics Recycling – can be taken to the Jolly Pond Convenience Center operated by James City County.
+Computer and Electronics Recycling – Can be taken to the Jolly Pond Convenience Center operated by James City County.
 Coupons are NOT required.
 See website for details Jolly Pond.
-Items are also collected at the Household Chemical and Computer & Electronics Collections.
+Computer items are also collected at the Household Chemical Collection and Computer Recycling events.
 See list below for approved items.
 Other options: Sims Metals, 2116 Route 17, Tabb, VA 23693 (757) 599-4930, ARC, 2520 58th Street, Hampton, VA 23661 (757) 896-8463, Staples, Office Depot and Best Buy.

 Packing Peanuts & Bubble Wrap Recycling - Williamsburg Parcel Plus, Mailstop and UPS Stores.

-Plastic Bag Recycling - Tewning Road Convenience Center and grocery stores that provide collection bins at their entrances.
+Plastic Bag Recycling - Are accepted at the Tewning Road Convenience Center and most grocery stores provide collection bins at their entrances.
 Plastic bag recycling includes - plastic department store bags, newspaper sleeves, dry cleaning bags, toilet paper/paper towel over wrap, water bottle/soda case wrap, stretch film (no household saran wrap) and plastic trash bags.

 Printer and Toner Cartridge Recycling - Office Depot and Staples.

-Sneakers/Tennis Shoe Recycling - the Nike Store located in the Prime Outlets accept sneakers for recycling.
+Sneakers/Tennis Shoe Recycling - The Nike Store located in the Prime Outlets accept sneakers for recycling.
 Nike recycles all parts of the shoe, turning them into a product called "Nike Grind."
 It is used to make playground and athletic surfaces.
 For more info, go to www.nikereuseashoe.com.
-Also if you're headed to the Quarterpath Recreation Center or Waller Mill Park they have collection boxes for sneaker recycling.
+Also the Quarterpath Recreation Center or Waller Mill Park have collection boxes for sneaker recycling.

 Wire Hanger Recycling - Check with your local dry cleaner.

-Household Chemical and Computer & Electronics Collections - Need to get rid of old paints, household chemicals, computers and small electronics?
+Household Chemical Collection and Computer Recycling - Need to get rid of old paints, household chemicals and computers?
 Take items to our Household Chemical Collections.
 Acceptable materials include: household maintenance products, including latex and oil-based paints, automotive products, lawn & garden products and household cleaning products.
 Items not accepted: business or medical waste, compressed gas cylinders, explosives, ammunition or gun powder, shock sensitive materials, radioactive products or household trash.
-Approved computer/electronic items include: computers and accessories, telephones, cameras, portable radios, stereo equipment, palm pilots, Ipods, MP3 players, video games and consoles, battery backups, miscellaneous household electronics.
+Electronics will no longer be accepted.
+Effective immediately, we will only accept the following Computer items: Desktop and laptop computers, servers, computer monitors, cell phones, computer wiring, desktop printers including multifunction printers or "All in Ones", fax machines, and desktop photocopiers and scanners.
 No TVS.
 Also rechargeable batteries, fluorescent and CFL light bulbs are collected.
 If you miss the Williamsburg HHC collections, Williamsburg residents are allowed to drop off items at other local collections.
 For dates and locations visit www.vppsa.org or call 757-259-9850 for details.

 Tewning Road Convenience Recycling Center - The Tewning Road Convenience Center at 107 Tewning Road is a shared recycling center for Williamsburg and James City County residents.
 The center is also an recycling option for small businesses.
 Glass, plastics, paper, cardboard, aluminum, waste motor oil, antifreeze, plastic bags and cooking oil is collected.
 Hours: Monday 8am-12pm, Tuesday-Saturday 8am-4pm.
 Closed on Sundays.
 For more information visit James City County’s website.